davidm19/dance-project/README.md

-Robot dancing project for Mr. Devaughn-Brown's AP Computer Science class.
+Robot dancing project in Calico for Mr. Devaughn-Brown's AP Computer Science class.
+Made by Sam B and David M.